Shriram Finance (SHRIRAMFIN) Weekly Analysis

 Technicals

-The stock price closed at 1011.3 this week, marking a 2.47% decrease.
-The 20-day Simple Moving Average (SMA), which tracks the average price over 20 days to show short-term direction, is at 986.01, while the 50-day SMA, representing the medium-term trend, sits at 802.39.
-Both averages maintain an upward slope.
-Momentum indicators show the Relative Strength Index (RSI) at 52.03, a measure of speed and change of price movements, and the Moving Average Convergence Divergence (MACD) histogram at 6.38, indicating the difference between two moving averages.
-Volatility, measured by Bollinger Band width, is at 24.06%.
+The stock closed at 922.6 this week, reflecting a 2.59% decline.
+The 20-week Simple Moving Average (SMA), which tracks the average price over 20 weeks, is currently at 986.14 with a downward slope.
+The 50-week SMA, representing the 50-week average, is at 836.54 with an upward slope.
+Momentum indicators show a Relative Strength Index (RSI) of 43.60, indicating moderate momentum, while the Moving Average Convergence Divergence (MACD) shows a bearish crossover.
+Volatility, measured by Bollinger Band width, has contracted to 10.21%, suggesting a period of reduced price range fluctuations during this week.

 Fundamentals